kodacods/ShockImage/README.md

 *Start Recording Macros*

 To start recording macros, either access via Macros menu or button on the tool bar.
 All operations will be recorded and stored until Stop Recording is selected.
-When Start Recording Macros is selected, all previous recorded macros will be cleared unless saved previously to a file.

 *Stop Recording*